cweiske/SemanticScuttle/doc/developers/translation.rst

 Translation basics
 ==================

-We keep one base translation file, data/locales/messages.po.
+We keep one base translation file, ``data/locales/messages.po``.
-This file is auto-generated via xgettext from all our php source files.
+This file is auto-generated via ``xgettext`` from all our php source files.
 In case you added a new string to the code that needs translation, update the base translation file by running ::